-The technology can also be adapted to avoid immune activation for purposes of protein therapy and antibodies, thereby providing potential new therapeutic modalities for patients suffering from a vast range of diseases.
+The technology can also be adapted to avoid immune activation for protein therapy and antibodies, thereby providing potential new therapeutic modalities for patients suffering from a vast range of diseases.
 All the different parts of a CureVac-customized mRNA molecule create a packaged product specially optimized for different indications.

 CVnCoV Vaccine Indication

-CVnCoV is indicated to prevent infection from the SARS-CoV-2 coronavirus which causes COVID-19 disease.
+CVnCoV is indicated to prevent infection from the SARS-CoV-2 coronavirus, which causes COVID-19 disease.